-Tools Tool: Put events in order What is the actual order of the events, as the point of view character witnesses them?
+Tools Tool: Put Events in Time Order What is the actual order of the events, as the point of view character witnesses them?

 Tools Tool: Extreme Specificity What specifically happened in that particular time when light fell through those particular leaves.